 At the top layer, for example, DNS just thinks it is "speaking DNS" to some other computer - the DNS protocol does not even need to know how the other layers work.
 It just relies on them doing their jobs.

 It's not important to get too deep into the specifics.
 If students understand the basic idea of layers of abstraction -- that each layer relies on those below it, but uses them "abstractly" that's enough.

 Put differently, higher-level layers depend on the functionality of lower-level layers, without worrying about precisely how those layers work.
-The Enduring Understanding from the CSP framework states: "6.1 The Internet is a network of autonomous systems" And these layers of abstraction (protocols) is a large part of what that statement is about.
+The Enduring Understanding from the CSP framework states: "6.1 The Internet is a network of autonomous systems" And these layers of abstraction (protocols) are a large part of what that statement is about.

 Answer any questions and move on to the activity.

 This is largely a rhetorical question.
-Use a gateway to explaining that today we'll learn a little bit more about how HTTP works and look under the hood to see it in action.
+Use as a gateway to explaining that today we'll learn a little bit more about how HTTP works and look under the hood to see it in action.

 Transitional Prompt: "Have you ever seen the letters "HTTP" anywhere while using the internet?"

-- You see it in the URL of most websites http://code.org for example.
+- You see it in the URL of most websites, http://code.org for example.

 Today we will focus our attention on HTTP, which is a protocol that sits at the same "layer" as DNS - right above TCP.

 - HTTP is an ASCII text based protocol.